Sanskard19/Week-2/README.md

 # Week-2
-Rounded off , Calculated sum &amp; Reordered some columns.
+Rounded off , Calculated sum &amp; Reordered some columns, made some relationships in model view.